Higgs Inflation via the Metastable Standard Model Potential, Generalised Renormalisation Frame Prescriptions and Predictions for Primordial Gravitational Waves: Conclusions

 We find that quantum corrections can have a significant impact on the predictions of the model.
 Since the quantum corrections are purely SM corrections, they are well-defined, allowing the model to make clear predictions.
-The predictions depend on the conformal frame in which the quantum corrections are calculated.
+The predictions depend upon the conformal frame in which the quantum corrections are calculated.
 We have generalised beyond the usual Prescription I and II renormalisation frames, since the correct renormalisation frame can only be determined by the UV completion of the theory.
 For the $\alpha$-frames we consider, we find that the observed range of $n_{s}$ restricts $\alpha$ to be close to the Prescription I frame, which corresponds to $\alpha = 1$.
 The model predicts a correlation between the values of $n_{s}$ and $r$, such that the 2-$\sigma$ Planck bounds on $n_{s}$ gives a possible range of $r$ between 0.0018 and 0.0050.
 Thus significantly larger or smaller values of $r$ than the classical value of 0.0032 are possible, which are correlated with larger or smaller $n_{s}$ and which can be tested by the detection of primordial gravitational waves by the next generation of CMB satellites.
+In addition, the model can be compatible with the larger values of $n_{s}$ predicted by Early Dark Energy solutions to the Hubble tension, with correspondingly larger values of $r$.
 It is interesting to consider that the observation of a large value for $r$ by LiteBIRD, combined with a large value for $n_{s}$, could be the signature of an alternative post-inflation cosmology.

 {A-\arabic{equation}}